-The old type of TV transmission signal – to be phased out as per international standards.
-Pictures can be fuzzy and suffer from ‘ghosting’ (double imaging)
+The old type of TV transmission signal.
+Only conveys SD video and set to be phased out in the future as per International Standards.
+Pictures can be noisy (snowy) and suffer from ‘ghosting’ (double imaging)

-Designed to pick up the signal from the TV transmitter
+Designed to pick up the UHF/VHF frequencies transmitted from the TV transmitter

-Audio/Video connectors sometimes called RCA or Phono connectors (Yellow = Video, White= Left audio, Red= Right audio) Note: AV connections do not support HD quality pictures
+Audio/Video connectors sometimes called RCA or Phono connectors (Yellow = Video, White= Left audio, Red= Right audio) Note: AV connections only convey SD quality video

-Digital Video Broadcast - Terrestrial: The HD encoding standard used by TTV to transmit the Digital channels
+Digital Video Broadcast-Terrestrial: The HD encoding standard used by TTV to transmit the 16x Digital channels

-High Definition: TV pictures that are sharper than Standard definition
+High Definition: High-quality TV pictures that are nearly twice as sharp as SD

-Standard Definition: TV pictures that look softer than HD
+Standard Definition: TV pictures will look softer than HD

 Ultra-high frequency: TV frequencies between 529MHz - 695MHz on channels 28-51 (Band IV)